Maxim-Mazurok/google-api-typings-generator/README.md

 );
 ```

-Both approaches are valid (tested for Google Sheets API), but first one seems to be default for JS Client Library.
+Both approaches are valid (tested for Google Sheets API), but the first one seems to be the default for JS Client Library.

 More info here: [google/google-api-javascript-client#432 (comment)](https://github.com/google/google-api-javascript-client/issues/432#issuecomment-530860301),
 and here: [declanvong@`bec4f89`#r35992626](https://github.com/declanvong/google-api-typings-generator/commit/bec4f89b998db670e4a9d41810ceb39a1ba9b798#r35992626)

-**NOTE:** Some APIs have methods that accept `resource` parameter that is not request body.
-In that case, we only generate second approach ([details](https://github.com/Maxim-Mazurok/google-api-typings-generator/pull/14/commits/776e36ef25886fdb2d38a002ed12ba1dacde85c5))
+**NOTE:** Some APIs have methods that accept `resource` parameter that is not the request body.
+In that case, we only generate the second approach ([details](https://github.com/Maxim-Mazurok/google-api-typings-generator/pull/14/commits/776e36ef25886fdb2d38a002ed12ba1dacde85c5))

 ### Empty interfaces